daschwanden/grr/codelabs/README.md

 # index.html
 ```

-If you're interested in alterting the Codelabs follow the instructions on the [Codelab Formatting Guide](FORMAT-GUIDE.md).
+If you're interested in altering the Codelabs then follow the instructions in the [Codelab Formatting Guide](https://github.com/googlecodelabs/tools/blob/main/FORMAT-GUIDE.md).

 ## Serving and accessing the GRR Codelabs

 You can serve the exported Codelabs on any webserver.

-However, for your convenience the ```claat``` tool also contains a simple webserver to get you started.
+However, for your convenience the ```claat``` tool also ships with a simple webserver to get you started.
 Use the command below to serve the GRR Codelabs.

-You can now access the codelabs by pointing your browser to the static HTML files.

 ```
 claat serve
 # The output should look like the below:
 # Serving codelabs on localhost:9090, opening browser tab now...
 ```

+You can now access the codelabs by pointing your browser to the static HTML files.